webdeveloperdharma/company/README.md

 1. What command line interface instructions are required to create a django project called ‘company’ and application called ‘staff’?

-Sol : Command to create a project in django : "django-admin startproject company"
+**Solution : Command to create a project in django : "django-admin startproject company"
-	  Command to create an application 		: "python manage.py startapp staff"
+             Command to create an application : "python manage.py startapp staff"**